 To be fair, nothing really wants to be eaten.
 Sentient beings make that pretty obvious, as they’re equipped with things like horns, hooves, fists, teeth, venom, quickness, environmental camouflage, dolphins with lasers, etc. Once an animal is dead, their defense mechanisms typically are as well.
 With things like vegetables and grains that can’t fight or run, their defense mechanisms are hidden within.
 Plants are just trying to survive, and they’ve been on this planet a lot longer than we have, developing an arsenal of chemical weapons along the way.

 There are ZERO nutrients in plants, required for optimal human health, that cannot be found in the whole animal.
-The nutrients from an animal are generally far more bioavailable as well, which is an important point.
+The nutrients from an animal are generally far more bioavailable, which is an important point.
 Several important nutrients exist only in the whole animal, and not in plants (B12, choline, EPA, DHA, D3, creatine, carnosine, taurine, heme iron, K2...which is not the same as K1 from plants).

 Now, to take a step back for clarification, there are tons of phytonutrients/phytochemicals in plants that aren’t in the whole animal.
 Some of them can be quite beneficial.
 These phytonutrients, however, should be thought of as something to be used acutely, in supplement form, not by eating a bonkers amount of the plant.
 I’ll give you an example:

 I have clients do lab testing about every three months.
 If I see an Estradiol:Estrone ratio I don’t like in a female, I’ll often suggest things like DIM and/or sulforaphane.
 These come from plants.
-And more often than not, they help shift sex hormones to more optimal ratios in follow up labs.
+And more often than not, they help shift sex hormones to more optimal ratios in follow-up labs.
 These are used acutely (1-3 months), while lifestyle factors are addressed (like eliminating or reducing exposure to environmental endocrine disruptors), then they are discontinued.
-In order to get an effective dose from actual vegetables, you would need to consume an uncomfortable amount, or eat broccoli sprouts three days after cultivation.
-You’re not going to find those things in meat, but the point is they aren’t necessary for optimal health, they are used short term for a specific purpose.
+In order to get an effective dose from actual vegetables, you would need to consume an uncomfortable amount or eat broccoli sprouts three days after cultivation.
+You’re not going to find those things in meat, but the point is they aren’t necessary for optimal health, they are used short-term for a specific purpose.

 What about fiber you say?
 For years I’ve been shouting from the rooftops that fiber is terrible for humans, and the idea is finally getting some traction in more mainstream circles.
 Fiber is to plants what bones and cartilage are to humans, providing structural support.
 Eating it daily is a great way to increase your risk for several digestive disorders and cancers.
-There's two types:
+There are two types:

 Found in high amounts in things like whole grains, beans, peas, potatoes, nuts, spinach, and other veggies.
 This stuff is just basically like sandpaper, causing irritation to the delicate surfaces of our intestinal walls.
 It can also impair the absorption of many nutrients.

 Found in high amounts in beans, brussels sprouts, oats, sweet potatoes, broccoli, pears, carrots, apples, and other veggies.
 It dissolves partially in water (think Metamucil), and forms a gel once it gets into our digestive system.
 Once this sludge full of indigestible fiber carbs hits the large intestine, it basically turns into Mardi Gras for bacteria.
-The swarm of bacteria ferment the carbohydrates, releasing a bunch of gasses.
+The swarm of bacteria ferments the carbohydrates, releasing a bunch of gasses.
 So you feel full, hooray.
-Alternatively, you could feel full without having to deal with gas and bloating by eating a low carb, high fat diet.
+Alternatively, you could feel full without having to deal with gas and bloating by eating a low-carb, high-fat diet.
 If you think having gas/flatulence is just a normal thing that humans do, it’s really not how our bodies are supposed to work.
 My clients on ketogenic plans consistently comment on this, how having gas goes from multiple times per day to about once every couple of weeks.